Visiting Hinchinbrook Island safely

 - sunscreen, a hat, sunglasses and clothing for protection against the sun

-- repellant and clothing for protection from biting insects
+- repellent and clothing for protection from biting insects

 Fawn-footed melomys Melomys cervinipes and giant white-tailed rats Uromys caudimaculatus occur across the island.
-To avoid damage to packs and food, remove all food from packs at night.
+To avoid damage to packs and food, hang your packs on the pack racks where provided.
 Keep cooking utensils and food covered and off the ground.
 Do not hang packs in trees as it damages the branches.

 Permits and fees